-In the course of this work, Eric Young became one of the nation’s leading whistleblower attorneys.
-A significant amount of his time is now dedicated to representing individuals who wish to report fraud to the government.
-Eric represents individuals filing qui tam lawsuits under the False Claims Act as well as those submitting tips to the Securities and Exchange Commission, Commodity Futures Trading Commission, and Internal Revenue Service.
+Eric Young’s record of accomplishments has distinguished him as one of the nation’s leading whistleblower attorneys.
+As the managing partner of McEldrew Young Purtell Merritt’s whistleblower group, Eric provides experienced counsel to clients who contemplate reporting corporate fraud to the government.
+He regularly represents relators in qui tam actions filed under the False Claims Act, as well as clients providing information under the whistleblower programs of the Securities and Exchange Commission, the Commodity Futures Trading Commission, and the Internal Revenue Service.

-Eric has spoken to numerous industry organizations about whistleblowing.
-He participated in a roundtable organized by the International Ethics Standards Board of Accountants in 2014 to discuss upcoming changes to their ethics code for accountants to allow the reporting of suspected fraud.
-He also presented to members of the Anti-Corruption and FCPA Compliance Committee of the American Chamber of Commerce in India.
+Eric has also spoken to numerous industry organizations about whistleblowing.
+He participated in a roundtable organized by the International Ethics Standards Board of Accountants to discuss proposed changes to the code of ethics that would allow accountants to report suspected fraud.
+He also gave a presentation to members of the Anti-Corruption and FCPA Compliance Committee of the American Chamber of Commerce in India.

-Prior to the development of his practice representing whistleblowers, Eric served as General Counsel of the United Food and Commercial Workers, Local 1776.
-UFCW1776 is one of the largest local unions in the country.
-While there, Eric represented their 24,000 members in contract negotiations and labor arbitrations involving the organization’s nearly 100 collective bargaining agreements.
+Earlier in his career, Eric served as general counsel to the United Food and Commercial Workers, Local 1776, one of the largest local unions in the country.
+In that capacity, Eric represented over 24,000 members in contract negotiations and labor arbitrations involving nearly 100 collective bargaining agreements.

 Eric Young is licensed to practice law in the Commonwealth of Pennsylvania and is admitted to practice before the United States Supreme Court, the United States Court of Appeals for the Third Circuit, the United States District Court for the Eastern District of Pennsylvania, and the United States District Court for the Middle District of Pennsylvania.

 In his spare time, Eric enjoys fishing, participating in triathlon competitions, and watching his son, Jack, play sports.